PiRogueToolSuite/piroguetoolsuite.github.io/content/en/blog/Monthly report #10 - 2022-11/index.md

 # What we plan to do next month
 - Continue working on Colander observable enrichment.
 - Continue working on Colander artifact analysis.
-- Start working on interfacing the PiRogue with Colander
+- Start working on interfacing the PiRogue with Colander.

 # Challenges
 We are facing issues on the packaging of the latest version of Frida.
 Find more details at [https://github.com/PiRogueToolSuite/pirogue-os/issues/18](https://github.com/PiRogueToolSuite/pirogue-os/issues/18).